 To ensure you enjoy your experience at San Francisco Ballet we’ve compiled the most frequently asked questions from our audience about buying tickets, attending the ballet, and more.

-For Repertory Season performances: Repertory Season performances are usually best enjoyed by children eight and up.
-These performances, including our full-length story ballets, are often more than two-and-a-half hours long, and are not always suitable for younger children.
+For Repertory Season performances: Repertory Season performances are usually best enjoyed by children 8 and up.
+Please note: No children under 5, including babes in arms.
+These performances, including story ballets, are often more than two-and-a-half hours long, and are not always ideal for younger children.

 If you haven't yet entered your credit card information, please try again.
 If you did enter your credit card number, but did not see a confirmation page, do not enter your credit card number again.
 Instead, email our Ticket Services at email@example.com or phone us at 415 865 2000, Monday through Friday, between 10 am and 4 pm and let us know what happened.
 PLEASE NOTE: You are liable for charges to your credit card unless you make us aware of a problem immediately and receive confirmation from us that the problem was corrected.

 The War Memorial Opera House, where SF Ballet performances take place, is located at 301 Van Ness Avenue at Grove Street in the Civic Center neighborhood.
 The Opera House is within walking distance of MUNI, BART, and other transit systems.
 Learn more.

 If your tickets are at Will Call, it’s best to be at the Box Office at least 45 minutes prior to the performance because the lines to pick up tickets can be long.
 If you have your tickets in hand, entering the Opera House about 20 minutes before the performance should give you time to get to your seat and to have a look at your program book before the curtain goes up.
 Remember to allow plenty of time for transportation, traffic delays, and parking.